Easter Weekend 18th April – 20th April 2025

 Sport Class: any hull minimum length 10ft, engines in this class are Seagull Sport (standard), 5R modified, 170 with yamaha leg, 170 engines can be run with tuned pipe.
 170 must have seagull block (no liner), crankcase, flywheel, head, carburetor, Yamaha leg allowed, prop replacements or modifications allowed.

-Modern 6HP Max Class: For those who don’t want to face the issues of a classic motor, this is an excellent way to participate.
+Modern 8HP Max Class: For those who don’t want to face the issues of a classic motor, this is an excellent way undertake your first river adventure.

-Notes on Engines: By entering in the stock engine classes, you are agreeing to split the engine at the completion of the regatta if you are 1st, 2nd, or 3rd (if requested).
+Notes on Engines: By entering in the stock engine classes, you are agreeing to split the engine at the completion of the adventure if you are 1st, 2nd, or 3rd (if requested).
 If you have set a new record, you must split the engine for inspection.
-Pump fuel to be used in all classes except Modified & Sport.
+Standard pump fuel to be used in all classes except Modified & Sport.
 Standard engine means as it was manufactured at the factory & all parts unmodified with the exceptions outlined in each class.

 Notes on Hulls: minimum hull length is 10ft for one man and 12ft for two man, if participants can satisfy officials before the event that their craft is sea worthy at a smaller size then approval may be given.
 (Must be pre-approved).

-Note on Classification: Classification will be at the sole discretion of the scrutineer.
+Note on Classification: Classification will be at the sole discretion of the scrutineers.

-Approval Date: These Class Rules have been checked & approved by JC Apr 2023
+Approval Date: These Class Rules have been checked & approved by RL Feb 2025

 Accommodation: